bddjr/hlfhr/README.md

 # HTTPS Listener For HTTP Redirect

-Implementing redirection from HTTP to HTTPS on the same port, just like [nginx error_page 497](https://github.com/bddjr/hlfhr/discussions/18).
+Redirecting from HTTP to HTTPS on the same port, similar to [nginx's `error_page 497`](https://github.com/bddjr/hlfhr/discussions/18).

+It can also redirect from port 80 to port 443.

 ## Setup